Varsity Math, Week 20

 Hence, all of the conditions are satisfied if the rows of Casey’s grid are CARET, CATER, CRATE, REACT, and TRACE — all words!

 Marble Jam.
 Looking back to Casey’s grid, there is no letter that appears in all five different columns, but T appears in every column but the second, so the maximum number of identical letters on the diagonal is 4.
-That value means that if we slice the box and marbles horizontally at half the height of the marbles, the cross-section looks like the diagram on the right.MarbleJamSolnPoints A and B are the two points of tangency to the walls that are 4 units apart, and hence the distance AB is 5 as specified in the problem.
+That value means that if we slice the box and marbles horizontally at half the height of the marbles, the cross-section looks like the diagram on the right.Points A and B are the two points of tangency to the walls that are 4 units apart, and hence the distance AB is 5 as specified in the problem.
 Drop a perpendicular from A to the side of the box that B is on, meeting that side at E, and let C and D be the centers of the two marbles.
 Finally, choose F on AE so that DF is parallel, and hence congruent, to BE.
 Then, by the Pythagorean Theorem, this common distance in three units.
 But then in right triangle DCF, hypotenuse DC is 2r, twice the marble radius that we are looking for, and the other leg CF is 4-2r.
 Therefore, by the Pythagorean theorem again, we have that 4r ² = (4-2r)² + 9 = 25 – 16r + 4r ².
 Canceling the r ² terms and solving, we find that r = 25/16.

 Cubic Conundrum.
 The key to this problem is to consider the remainder when each side of the equation is divided by 9.
 If x and y are solutions, then those remainders must be the same.
 The remainder when 2405 is divided by 9 is 2, and the remainder when x³ + 2016y³ is divided by 9 is the same as the remainder when just x³ is divided by 9, because 2016 is a multiple of 9.
 Hence, x³ is a cubic number whose remainder when divided by 9 is 2.
 But taking the remainders after dividing by 9 of 1, 2, 3, 4, etc. cubed (i.e, 1, 8, 27, 64, etc.), we get 1, 8, 0, 1, 8, 0, 1, 8, 0, etc., repeating endlessly.
-Therefore a remainder of 2 never occurs, so there is no x satisfying this equation, and so the number of solutions is 0.
+Therefore a remainder of 2 never occurs, so there is no

 Looking at equations like this in terms of their remainders when you divide by some number is called modular arithmetic.
 You can learn lots about different equations, and you can often use lots of different divisors.
 For example, in this same problem, you can also reach the conclusion that there are no solutions if you look at remainders when dividing by 7 rather than 9.